Home Regulations Hub SFDR

 What is the impact of the regulation?

-The SFDR follows a wave of new policies preserving investor value by stimulating greater investment in ESG disclosure.
-With 2020 proving that organisations with strong sustainability credentials can significantly outperform conventional funds during shocks, the focus on legitimising green credentials can be seen as a vital push to protect revenues and asset values from future disruption.
-This also follows a broader cultural shift, with climate policy being a key point in the 2020 US election and ESG risks at the forefront of investors’ minds following the shocks felt from the COVID-19 pandemic.
+It follows a wave of new policies preserving investor value by stimulating greater investment in ESG disclosure.
+With recent years proving that organisations with strong sustainability credentials can significantly outperform conventional funds during shocks, the focus on legitimising green credentials can be seen as a vital push to protect revenues and asset values from future disruption.
+This also follows a broader cultural shift, with climate policy being a key point in many national elections and ESG risks at the forefront of investors’ minds following the aftershocks of the COVID-19 pandemic.

 Implementation Considerations for FMPs and FAs

-For FMPs and FAs that operate in the EU to be able to market investments as Article 8 or 9, they will need to review the whole lifecycle of their products, from initial product development, marketing, contracting, through to monitoring and reporting and update their policies and processes.
+For FMPs and FAs that operate in the EU to market investments as Article 8 or 9, they will need to review the whole lifecycle of their products, from initial product development, marketing, and contracting, through to monitoring, reporting, and updating their policies and processes.

-4. Develop clear product risk and principal adverse impacts (PAI) disclosures for each product where applicable.
+- Develop clear product risk and PAI disclosures for each product where applicable.

-5. Disclose whether a specific index has been designated as a reference benchmark, and if so, explain what the alignment with the sustainable investment objective of the fund is.
+- Disclose whether a specific index has been designated as a reference benchmark and, if so, explain what the alignment is with the sustainable investment objective of the fund.

-6. For Article 9 only and if aiming to reduce carbon emissions, disclose whether the EU Climate Benchmark is a reference indicator or an EU Paris-Aligned benchmark, and if it is not, explain how the fund seeks to make a continued effort to attain the objective of reducing carbon emissions.
+- For Article 9 only, and if aiming to reduce carbon emissions, disclose whether the EU Climate Benchmark is a reference indicator or whether there is a Paris-Aligned benchmark; if not, explain how the fund seeks to make a continued effort to attain the objective of reducing carbon emissions.

 How can Anthesis help?

-Anthesis’ Sustainable Finance Team can provide support to your firm through the development of an SFDR framework, roadmap to disclosure, and relevant reporting templates to support your PAI data collection process.
-We can also undertake EU Taxonomy aligned workstreams to support the evidencing of do no significant harm (‘DNSH’) criteria, PAI calculations, and broader disclosure support.
-Our experience with banking institutions and fund managers also enables us to incorporate the requirements of the SFDR into due diligence tools for private equity firms and develop SFDR screening frameworks for firms to assess and evidence the entity and product-level impact against PAIs.
+Anthesis’ Sustainable Finance Team can provide support to your firm through the development of an SFDR framework, a roadmap to disclosure, and relevant reporting templates to support your PAI data collection process.
+We can also undertake EU Taxonomy-aligned workstreams to support the evidencing of Do No Significant Harm (“DNSH”) criteria, PAI calculations, and broader disclosure support.
+Our experience with financial institutions and fund managers enables us to incorporate the requirements of the SFDR into due diligence tools for private equity firms and develop SFDR screening frameworks for firms to assess and evidence the entity and product-level impact against PAIs.

-To ensure your SFDR strategy aligns to your broader ESG or Investment strategy we can help to align corporate sustainability and private equity strategy against the ever-changing landscape of standards and regulations.
+To ensure your SFDR strategy aligns with your broader ESG or Investment strategy, we can help to align corporate sustainability and private equity strategy against the ever-changing landscape of standards and regulations.
 This can involve an assessment of materiality, benchmarking, and peer reviews, as well as ESG metrics and KPI setting and annual report writing.

-We are also conducting climate risk assessments for corporates and private equity clients to help them align with the requirements of EU Taxonomy climate criteria in addition to the Task Force on Climate Related Disclosures.
+We also conduct climate risk assessments for corporates and private equity clients to help them align with the requirements of EU Taxonomy climate criteria in addition to the Task Force on Climate-Related Financial Disclosures (TCFD).